Controller vs. CFO: Which One Do I Need?

 Now that you are aware of the key differences between a controller and a CFO, you might be wondering whether it makes sense to hire a CFO for your business.
 Well, it depends on your business size.

-As per industry trends, the minimum threshold to hire a part-time CFO or contract CFO services is $1m dollar in annual revenue.
+As per industry trends, the minimum threshold to hire a part-time CFO or contract CFO services is $1m dollars in annual revenue.
 However, some companies that earn $500,000 in annual revenue also hire a CFO to satisfy their hunger to obtain and use financial insights.

 Once your business hits $50m in annual revenue, you may consider switching from a part-time CFO to hiring a full-time CFO.
 High tech companies such as SaaS firms consider hiring a full-time CFO as soon as their revenues hit $35m as they have more sophisticated needs than others.